ThiagoYuri/DocGenerator.Server/README.md

    - DocGenerator.ConsumerGeneratorPDF - Consumer using RabbitMQ to get queue and create documents.
    - DocGenerator.Shared - Contains shared habbitMQ logic to use in WebAPI and Consumer.
    - DocGenerator.TestingAPI - Tests Web API.
- + Web Client
-   - DocGenerator.Certificate - Web system to using generator of document.
-   - DocGenerator.ProofOfPayment - Web system to using generator of document.
-   - DocGenerator.ClientDLL - DLL with request support.
-   - DocGenerator.TestClient - Tests ClientDLL.
 <br></br>
  ## Install project